How is a diagnosis made?

 If a diagnosis of dementia is found, this should be communicated sensitively and clearly, with time for the person being diagnosed and their loved ones to ask questions and discuss next steps and possible pathways to support, both immediately and with regular follow up.
 The impact of a dementia diagnosis depends greatly upon how it is made and imparted, and how people are supported afterwards by services.

-Evidence suggests that when people with dementia and their families are well prepared and supported, initial feelings of shock, anger and grief are balanced by a sense of reassurance and empowerment.
+Evidence suggests that when people with dementia and their families are well prepared and supported, initial feelings of shock, anger and grief may be balanced by a sense of reassurance and empowerment.

 Too few people receive a diagnosis